 Afib is the most commonly diagnosed sustained cardiac arrhythmia, with approximately 1.2 million diagnoses annually in the United States.
 Afib is an under-diagnosed condition due in large part to the fact that patients with Afib often have mild or no symptoms, and their Afib is often only diagnosed when they seek treatment for an associated condition, such as a structural heart disease or stroke.
 Symptoms of Afib may include heart palpitations, dizziness, fatigue and shortness of breath, and these symptoms may be debilitating and life threatening in some cases.
 When a patient is in Afib, abnormal electrical impulses cause the atria, or upper chambers of the heart, to fibrillate, or beat rapidly, irregularly and in an uncoordinated fashion.
 As a result, blood in the atria may be in stasis, increasing the risk that a blood clot will form and cause a stroke or other serious complications.
 In patients with Afib, a significant percentage of those clots can form inside of the LAA.
 We believe that increasing awareness of Afib and improved diagnostic screening will result in an increased number of patients diagnosed with Afib over time.
-Also, since the prevalence of Afib increases with age, there will likely be an increase in the number of diagnosed Afib patients in the United States as the population ages.
-We believe that these trends in the United States also apply globally.
+Also, since the prevalence of Afib increases with age, there will likely be an increase in the number of diagnosed Afib patients in the United States also apply globally.